-Product Planning is a continuous control activity that encompasses the entire product goals of the program and establishes the Product Backlog and Product Roadmap.
-The Product Backlog is the master list of all functionality at the Epic and Feature level that is desired in the product and any other elements needed to produce the product, even if not in the final product.
-The Product Roadmap prioritizes the items on the Product Backlog based on business value and dependencies by the Product Owner (PO) and Stakeholders.
+Product Planning is a continuous control activity that establishes the Product Backlog and Product Roadmap in accordance with the awarded contract scope.
+The focus of Product Planning is the creation and maintenance of the Product Backlog and Product Roadmap at the Epic/Capability level.
+The Product Backlog is the master list of functionality that is desired in the product and any other elements needed to produce the product, even if not in the final product.
+The Product Roadmap reflects the prioritization of the items on the Product Backlog by the customer. contractor, and other stakeholders based on business value and dependencies.
 The Product Roadmap may precede, inform, or supplant the development of an IMP, and informs the top-level plan of the IMS.
-Due to its architectural significance, product planning may inform structural elements of the program such as the program Work Breakdown Structure (WBS).
-Product planning is performed throughout the life of the program to refine and update the Product Backlog, refining Epics and Capabilities into Features and User Stories comprising those Epics and is informed through change control practices of the program.
-Typically, the Product Owner (PO), with Customer representatives, is responsible for managing the product planning activities.
-Program leadership assigns the PO who may also fill the role of a Control Account Manager (CAM).
+Due to its architectural significance, Product planning (agile) and planning, scheduling and budgeting (EVMS) starts with an integrated product and scope hierarchy that extends from a product oriented WBS to the Epics/capabilities in the product backlog as prioritized in the product roadmap.
+Product Planning is performed throughout the life of the program to refine and update the Product Backlog based on changes adopted from regular, periodic assessment of customer needs, within the current scope of the authorized contract.
+The Product Owner (PO) role is responsible for managing Product Planning through the life of the contract, in collaboration with Customer representatives.
+The outcome of continual Product Planning throughout the lifecycle of a contract is the final product and corresponding refinements to the contractual requirements.